Corona and Human Rights: What is ACRI Doing?

 3. Protecting Social Rights

-4. Defending human rights in the Occupied Palestinian Territories
+4. Human rights in the Occupied Palestinian Territories & East Jerusalem

 We are monitoring the government actions to halt the spread of the virus in order to ensure that the damage to human rights is substantive, proportional, for a fit purpose, and as limited as possible, and working to secure the rights of vulnerable populations during the crisis.